-The VCO divider provides frequency division between the internal VCO or the external CLK input and the clock distribution channel dividers.
-The VCO divider can be set to divide by 1, 2, 3, 4, 5, or 6 (see Register 0x1E0[2:0]).
+The VCO divider provides frequency division between the CLK input and the clock distribution channel dividers.
+The VCO divider can be set to divide by 1, 2, 3, 4, 5, or 6 (see Table 51, Register 0x1E0[2:0]).
 However, when the VCO divider is set to 1, none of the channel output dividers can be bypassed.

-The VCO divider can also be set to static, which is useful for applications where the only desired output frequency is the VCO frequency.
+The VCO divider can also be set to static, which is useful for applications where the only desired output frequency is the CLK input frequency.
 Making the VCO divider static increases the wide band spurious-free dynamic range (SFDR).
-If the VCO divider is static during VCO calibration, there is no output signal.